programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 ## Querying RDF with SPARQL

-For this final section we can finally interrogate some open linked data and actually see what you can do with it as a user.
+For this final section we can finally interrogate some open LOD and actually see what you can do with it as a user.

-The query language we use for linked data is called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
-It's one of those reflexive acronyms beloved of techie people: *Sparql Protocol and Query Language*.
+The query language we use for LOD is called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).
+It's one of those recursive acronyms beloved of techie people: *SPARQL Protocol and Query Language*.

+As I mentioned at the beginning, Programming Historian has [a complete course](http://programminghistorian.org/lessons/graph-databases-and-SPARQL), by Matthew Lincoln, on using SPARQL.
+My final section here is just an overview of the basic concepts, and if SPARQL piques your interest you can get a thorough grounding from Matthew's course.

-We're going to run our SPARQL queries on [DBpedia](https://en.wikipedia.org/wiki/SPARQL), which is a huge linked data set derived from Wikipedia.
+We're going to run our SPARQL queries on [DBpedia](https://en.wikipedia.org/wiki/SPARQL), which is a huge LOD set derived from Wikipedia.
 As well as being full of information that is very difficult to find through usual Wikipedia interface, it has several SPARQL "end points" - interfaces where you can type in SPARQL queries and get results from DBpedia's triples.

 The SPARQL query interface I use is called [snorql](http://dbpedia.org/snorql/).
 These end points occasionally seem to go offline, so if you can find this one try searching for *dbpedia sparql* and you should find something similar.